 Bespoke is back.
 But must bespoke garden bouquets always be heavy?
 How is arranging one different?
 Do you have to use chicken wire?
 Isn’t there an easier and more time-efficient mechanic?

 And what is bespoke garden design anyway?

-These were among the questions asked by attendees at a recent burton+Burton’s renowned educational event Ballooniversity® in Athens, Georgia. burton+Burton is the world’s largest balloon and coordinating gift supplier.
+These were among the questions asked by attendees last week at burton+Burton’s renowned educational event Ballooniversity® in Athens, Georgia. burton+Burton is the world’s largest balloon and coordinating gift supplier.

 During my presentation on bouquets, I introduced a couple of bespoke garden style bouquets and shared some quick tips for creating these trend-setting designs with an easy-to-use floral mechanic: wire armature formed into an egg shape.